 The core Intra-uterine Insemination procedure is brief and causes minimal discomfort.
 If patients do not experience immediate success, multiple cycles are common and lead to a national IUI success rate that approaches 85%.

 Portland-based Oregon Reproductive Medicine is very proud of our consistently high live-birth success rates.
 But we know statistics don’t reveal what is really extraordinary about our practice — the personalized and thoughtful care we provide to each patient.

-The best way to have a successful pregnancy with IUI is to choose a clinic that gives each couple an infertility treatment plan tailored to their unique situation and challenges.
+The best way to have a successful pregnancy with IUI is to choose a clinic that gives each couple a personalized treatment plan, tailored to their unique situation.

-You can find out more at a free informational seminar, where doctors from Oregon Reproductive Medicine will answer all your questions about what affects IUI success rates and how you may benefit from this proven infertility treatment.
+You can find out more at a free informational seminar, where our Fertility Specialist will answer questions about what affects success rates and how you may benefit from this proven fertility treatment.